godotengine/godot-docs/reference/compiling_for_windows.rst

 -  Visual C++, `Visual
    Studio Community <https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx>`__
    (recommended), at least the 2013 version (12.0) up to 2015 (14.0).
-   **Make sure you read Installing Visual Studio caveats bellow or you will have to run/download the installer again.**
+   **Make sure you read Installing Visual Studio caveats below or you will have to run/download the installer again.**
 -  `Python 2.7+ <https://www.python.org/downloads/>`__ (3.0 is
    untested as of now).
 Using the 32-bits installer is recommended.